MegaBitmap/UDPBD-for-XEBP/README.md

   * **Refresh Artwork Cache** - Sets artwork cache to refresh next time one of the neutrino Launcher plugins is loaded.
   * **Clean Artwork Cache** - Immediately scan the artwork cache for unused files and remove them.

-*An XEB+ reboot/refresh is required for changes made to this setting to take effect.

 Returning to the dashboard will automatically save the currently selected options.
+An XEB+ reboot/refresh is required for changes made to this setting to take effect.

 ## Integrating With Custom Themes